-Ensuring support for innova-

-tion is a difficult task, since

-innovation is by definition

-more difficult to predict.
+Use

-difficult to plan for and even
+Ensuring support for innovation is a difficult task, since innovation is by definition difficult to plan for and even more difficult to predict.

-Public policy instead requires

-neutrality, certainty, and pre-

-dictability.
-Experimentation

-with new policy and funding

-mechanisms includes new

-approaches towards policy

-one hand, and new funding

-procedures and instruments

-making processes on the

-on the other
+Public policy instead requires neutrality, certainty, and predictability.
+Experimentation with new policy and funding mechanisms includes new approaches towards policy making processes on the one hand, and new funding procedures and instruments on the other.